PacoTyson/bano2garmin/README.md

 You'll have to edit the script to configure it to your installation :
 - BANODIR=directory where the script will download and store the BANO files
 - PBFDIR=directory where the .pbf files are read and written.
 The read file must follow the Geofabrik naming convention _region_-latest.osm.pbf.
-- BINDIR=directory where osmconvert is stored
+- BINDIR=directory where osmconvert and osmfilter are stored. you can use the versions from your distribution but they are sometimes old.
 - SCRIPTDIR=directory where the scripts reside (as you don't want your data mingled with your code) Please use full datapaths, not relative datapaths